A workflow defines the sequence of steps of a document's lifecycle.

 Note: You can’t delete a workflow state if:

-– it is the initial state
+– it's the initial state

 – documents in the library are in this workflow state